General FAQs on genetic therapies

 It depends on what you call a cure!
 Researchers at the Cystic Fibrosis Foundation in USA have called a cure a permanent correction of the CFTR gene in DNA of ‘stem cells’ of someone with CF. Stem cells are basic cells that have the ability to make lots of other types of cells.

 Researchers hope that some types of genetic therapy, known as integrating gene therapy, or gene editing, will permanently correct the CFTR gene in stem cells in the lungs.
 This means that people would have one course of genetic therapy treatment, and wouldn’t need to receive it on a regular basis.
+However, we are many steps away from understanding whether this could be possible for CF.

 Unfortunately, if a genetic therapy is able to permanently correct the CFTR gene in stem cells, it wouldn’t reverse the existing damage caused to the body.